symfony/symfony-docs/forms.rst

     field type options can then be guessed from that information.

 ``required``
-    The ``required`` option can be guessed based on the validation rules (i.e. is the field ``NotBlank`` or ``NotNull``) or the Doctrine metadata (i.e. is the field ``nullable``).
+    The ``required`` html attribute can be guessed based on the validation rules (i.e. is the field ``NotBlank`` or ``NotNull``) or the Doctrine metadata (i.e. is the field ``nullable``).
 This is very useful, as your client-side validation will automatically match your validation rules.

 ``maxlength``
-    If the field is some sort of text field, then the ``maxlength`` option can be guessed from the validation constraints (if ``Length`` or ``Range`` is used) or from the Doctrine metadata (via the field's length).
+    If the field is some sort of text field, then the ``maxlength`` html attribute can be guessed from the validation constraints (if ``Length`` or ``Range`` is used) or from the Doctrine metadata (via the field's length).